-As discussed in Note 1 to the financial statements, the Plan is presenting only the financial statements of the Plan and do not purport to, and do not, present fairly the financial position of the Lansing Board of Water and Light, as of June 30, 2022 and 2021, and the changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the Plan is presenting only the financial statements of the Plan and does not purport to, and does not, present fairly the financial position of the Lansing Board of Water and Light, as of June 30, 2024 and 2023, and the changes in financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.